- We advise you to exercise normal safety precautions in Kazakhstan.

 We advise you to exercise normal safety precautions.
 Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

 Robbery, pickpocketing, purse snatching and assaults, including with violence, occur on public transport, in parks, shopping areas, open markets (including the Green Market in Almaty), restaurants and near major tourist hotels and nightclubs, especially in the Almaty region.
+The risk of crime increases at night.

 There have been reports of foreign travellers being drugged and robbed while drinking in nightclubs and bars in Almaty.